-Our science curriculum delivers full coverage of the National Curriculum and provides progression of knowledge from EYFS to year 6.
-It is built around the principle of greater learner involvement and it requires deep thinking and encourages our children to learn and discover using a questions and prior knowledge as their starting point.
+At Harvills, the curriculum we follow is White Rose Science.
+This science curriculum delivers full coverage of the National Curriculum and provides progression of knowledge from EYFS to year 6.
+It is built around the principle of greater learner involvement and it requires deep thinking, encouraging our children to learn and discover using questions and prior knowledge as their starting point.

 Our children do this through exploring, talking about, testing and developing ideas about everyday phenomena and the relationships between living things and familiar environments, and by beginning to develop their ideas about functions, relationships and interactions.
-They ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them, including observing changes over time, noticing patterns, grouping and classifying things, carrying out simple comparative and fair tests and finding things out using secondary sources of information.
+They ask their own questions about what they observe and make some decisions about which types of scientific enquiry are likely to be the best ways of answering them: observing changes over time, noticing patterns, grouping and classifying things, carrying out simple comparative and fair tests and finding things out using secondary sources of information.
 They draw simple conclusions and use scientific language to talk and write about what they have found out.
 Children will be able to build on prior knowledge and link ideas together, enabling them to question and become enquiry based learners.